mdrideout/fireproof_closet/README.md

 - **Loaded from cache**
     - Cache stage duration: ~60ms
     - Firebase storage stage duration: 0ms

+### Future Changes
+In the future, Hive will be replaced with [Isar](https://pub.dev/packages/isar) which is a cross-platform database that uses native code for each platform.
+However, [Web does not currently work properly](https://github.com/isar/isar/issues/686).

+- Isar loads large images approximately 3x faster (7 MB in ~20ms) but the difference is negligible on smaller images under 1 MB.

 # Implementation
 **Initialize Fireproof Closet at app startup**